 If you’re working with a remote team, you’ve seen that there are many challenges to effective remote team working.
 It’s worth taking the time to find the tips that will help you overcome these remote team challenges.

-Let’s take a look at these principles for working with a remote team.
+Now let’s take a closer look at these principles for working with a remote team.

 Teambuilding in the Remote Workplace